Mounjaro is a relatively new type 2 diabetes drug that lowers blood sugars and helps improve A1C levels.

 - Lowered their triglycerides by 22.5 percent

-- Lowered their LDL cholesterol by 7.9 percent
+- Lowered their LDL (“bad”) cholesterol by 7.9 percent

 Why would you be prescribed Mounjaro?

-This is because many people are able to manage their blood sugar levels with diet, exercise, and sometimes with insulin therapy.
+This is because many people are able to manage their blood sugar levels with diet, exercise, and sometimes with other medications such as metformin or insulin.

-However, it is a great way to combat insulin resistance, improve blood sugar levels, and aid in weight loss if you’re struggling to manage your diabetes on your own.
+However, it is a great way to combat insulin resistance, improve blood sugar levels, and aid in weight loss if you’re having difficulty reaching these goals by other methods.

-Mounjaro is not prescribed to people under 18 years of age.
+The medicine is not approved for use in people under 18 years of age.

 What are the side effects of Mounjaro?